migramirez2/Harmony-ONE/progress/yuriy-menkov.md

 ---

+2024-03-29 Fri:

+2024-03-28 Thu: There were compatibility problems when synchronizing op-node (optimism L2) and Harmony Shard 1.
+I am studying the source code and the rpc request format used to localize the problem.

+2024-03-27 Wed: Synchronized with Diego about creating an aws instance for an op stack node containing op-geth and modules op-node.
+Deployed a op simple node in a docker container on aws, configured a grafana dashboard to display synchronization.

+2024-03-26 Tue: Synchronized with Sun.
+Based on his meeting with Stephen, we decided to continue deploying Op Stack rollup without Celestia and Celestia with Rollkit in parallel.
+Because it is not yet clear what final architecture we will choose - we continue to work on several options.

 2024-03-25 Mon: Launched an AWS instance to deploy a rollup.
 Started setting up and deploying rollup on a production instance.

 ---